fikretgit/DevOps-Projects/Project_7-Microservices_CI-CD_Pipelines/Hands-on/README.md

 ansible-playbook -vvv --connection=local --inventory 127.0.0.1, --extra-vars "workspace=${WORKSPACE} master_public_ip=${MASTER_PUBLIC_IP}" ./ansible/playbooks/pb_run_selenium_jobs.yaml
 ```

 - Prepare a Jenkinsfile for `petclinic-nightly` builds and save it as `jenkinsfile-petclinic-nightly` under `jenkins` folder.
+This job will run and then after success code taken all resources(S3 Buckets, images, ECR repo..) and key will be deleted..

 ```groovy
 pipeline {